-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project Notification March 2020 11 CPCB Guidelines for CBWTFs (2003).
+S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project amendments, including Draft Notification March 2020 is exempt from obtaining prior Environmental Clearance from the regulatory authorities.
+11 CPCB Guidelines for CBWTFs (2003).
 CPCB Guidelines for BMW Incinerators (2003).
 Draft Guidelines for Biomedical Waste Incinerator, 2017 Guidelines for Management of Healthcare Waste in Health Care Facilities as per Bio Medical Waste Management Rules, 2016 Guidelines for Bar Code System for Effective Management of BioMedical Waste Standards for treatment and disposal of Bio medical waste by Incineration Environmentally Sound Management of Mercury Waste Generated from Health Care Facilities.
-Pollution Control Board/ DoHFW Any activities from BMW temporary storage, transportation, disposal/treatment requires valid license.
+Meghalaya State Pollution Control Board/ DoHFW Any activities from BMW temporary storage, transportation, disposal/treatment requires valid license.
 CPCB has also notified Revised Guidelines for Common Bio-medical Waste Treatment and Disposal Facilities which covers the location setting of the incinerator, operational and maintenance performance standards and monitoring.
 The State Pollution Control Board plays an important role in granting consent to establish and operate license to the CTF operators, which are largely private sector players.
 The guidelines on Mercury wastes in health facilities covers hazards of Mercury exposure, types of medical equipment and compounds containing Mercury and their handling, storage and disposal practices, BMW is listed as hazardous waste due to its infectious characteristics.
-But the state is not fully covered through CBMWTF and these 12 Meghalaya Air (Prevention and Control of Pollution) ••• The Rules state for the need to seek consent from the board on any activity on air pollution Relevant.
+But the state is not fully covered through CBMWTF and these guidelines regulate the functioning of

-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project Rules, 1988 Board/ DoHFW control area.
+S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project 12 Meghalaya Air (Prevention and Control of Pollution) Rules, 1988 ••• The Rules state for the need to seek consent from the board on any activity on air pollution control area.
+Relevant.
 MoU, TORs of vendors to include this aspect.
-13 Noise (Regulation and Control) Rules 2000 amended in 2010 The Rules stipulate ambient noise limits during daytime and night time for industrial, commercial, residential and ecologically sensitive areas.
+13 Noise (Regulation and Control) Rules 2000 amended in 2010 Meghalaya State Pollution Control Board/ DoHFW The Rules stipulate ambient noise limits during daytime and night time for industrial, commercial, residential and ecologically sensitive areas.
 The rules apply both during the construction and operation of the project.
-Violation of the standards for assessing the noise quality due to the project will lead to penalty as under the EP Act 1986. emission is expected from the retrofitting activities that are planned under the project.
+Violation of the standards for assessing the noise quality due to the project will lead to penalty as under the EP Act 1986.
+Relevant as since minor to moderate noise emission is expected from the retrofitting activities that are planned under the project.
 14 National Disaster Management Act 2005 Management Provides for the timely and effective response to disaster.
-It lays down guidelines to be followed by the State Authorities in drawing up the State Plans. during or encounters natural disaster or is 15 The Building and Other Construction Workers' (Regulation of Employment and Conditions of Service) Act 1996 and the associated Central Rules, 1998 Department of Labour and Employment, GoM/ DoHFW This Act provides for safety, health and welfare measures of buildings and construction workers in every establishment which employs or employed during the preceding year ten or more such workers.
-These measures include fixing hours for normal working day, weekly paid rest day, wages for overtime, provision of basic welfare amenities like drinking water, latrines, urinals, crèches, first aid, canteens and temporary amenities are provided to the project labourers; all Vendors employed should have valid labour license: compensation of workers should not be lower than the daily wage rate as prescribed by Government.
+It lays down guidelines to be followed by the State Authorities in drawing up the State Plans.
+15 Construction Workers' (Regulation of Employment This Act provides for safety, health and welfare measures of buildings and construction workers in every establishment which employs or employed during the preceding year ten or more such workers.
+These measures include fixing hours for normal working day, weekly paid rest day, wages for overtime, provision of basic welfare Ensure through Contractors that basic amenities are provided to the project labourers; all Vendors employed should have valid labour license: compensation of workers should not be lower than the daily wage rate as prescribed by Government.